andresol/waterrower-a1-logger/README.md

 ## Errors
 Please make sure that GPIO is not shared.
 First gen of Rasberry Pi is to slow.
 Please use v3 because of speed and wifi.

+## Note
+This project was just a test project to see if it was possible to create a my own computer.
+It is badly written code that is just patched together.
+This project needs to be written again.
+Important notes if one wants to create there own project on the WaterRower A1.
+The WaterRower uses a magnet and the length in real world is that one rows 20.81 cm between each magnet hit.
+It is important to use some kind of debounce to prevent false hits.

+Ratio:
+100 cm is 4.805 clicks.
+1 click is about 20.81 cm.

 ## Testing
 One can use the parameter ?test=test to get a button that simulates a rowing session.